michaelnzegbuna-rgb/Azure-Acr-Docker-Images-Management/templates/README.md

 ---

-## 5. Proof of Execution
+## 5. Application Availability Verification

-### Live Application Endpoint
+### Deployed Application Endpoint

-The application has been successfully deployed to Azure Container Instances and is accessible through the following URL:
+The application has been successfully deployed and is available through Azure Container Instances at:

 **http://flaskacrdemo2026leye.westeurope.azurecontainer.io**

-### Running Application Evidence
+### Application Runtime Evidence

-Include a screenshot of the running application to demonstrate successful deployment and accessibility.
+Include a screenshot of the running application to verify successful deployment and accessibility.

 ```text
 screenshots/web_app_live.png